-- Ujima Company, Inc.*, at 545 Elmwood Ave.
+Ujima Company, Inc., at 429 Plymouth Ave., Suite 2.
 A professional theatre company dedicated to the development and presentation of work by African Americans and other third world artists.

 Fort Erie, ON

-- Murphy Orchards is on a spur route near Newfane, NY.
+Murphy Orchards is on a spur route near Newfane, NY.
 This privately owned farm was part of the Underground Railroad from 1850-1861.
-The farmhouse, barn, orchards and landscape remain as they did 150 yrs ago, complete with viewable hiding place in the barn.
+The farmhouse, barn, orchards, and landscape remain as they did 150 years ago, complete with a viewable hiding place in the barn.

 St. Catharines, ON